Course Structures and Assessments

 Social and Health Systems 4 (MTEC 304, 1 credit hours)

 Social and Health Systems 4 (SHS4) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives.
 The course includes two components: Population Health and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).

 All campuses adhere to the same assessment structure and grading standards.
 Each course has a Course Committee comprised of the course’s directors, site directors, and a representative for academic assistance.
 A Course Committee meets at a course’s midpoint to provide formative feedback and its conclusion to determine final grades.

 All Application Phase courses, with the exception of Intensive Integration Course, use the following grading standards that rely on a 100 point scale.
-Passing is defined as scoring greater than 2.5 SD below the mean on final score calculation.
+Passing is defined as scoring more than 2.0 SD below the mean on final score calculation.
 Students who fail will be required to retake the full course.
 Of students who meet this criteria, Honors/High Pass/Pass will be awarded using the following guidelines.